whitneyburton/portfolios/students/chris_cenatiempo/20151002-chris_cenatiempo-m2.markdown

 * You were great to work with.
 You're very strong with Ruby, I like your refactoring instincts, and you're also strong with Rails (whether you like it or not).
 I really appreciated all the work you put in after hours, especially down the home stretch.
 The only criticism I can offer is sometimes you would have a problem with certain parts of the app, but it seemed like you weren't really able to communicate why you had a problem with it, so it kind of made it difficult to talk through what I was thinking when I wrote it.
 Overall, it was a great experience, though, and I certainly look forward to working with you again.

+* I enjoyed working with you again.
+You really have a strong grasp of everything we’ve learned this module, and you come up with creative solutions.
+You are able to dig in and figure out why something isn’t working.
+You can be laser focused and in the zone with work, but also bring a fun sense of humor which is nice to lighten things up.
+I’d say the same thing as traffic spy…. try verbalizing your thought process more because I think it will help others to learn from you and help you to clarify your ideas.
+And give the front end a shot even though you hate it!

 ### Playing a Part In the Community

 * On Friday, Sept 04, I organized an informal gathering for Turing Students and learned La Bamba for guitar